 While the office setting can be casual because customers don't visit, traveling to see customers, exhibiting at or attending trade shows, and representing the company in the business community, requires different decisions about attire.
 Business casual dress is the minimum standard that must be observed when you are representing the company or interacting with customers or potential customers.

 Additionally, some community events, when you are representing the company, might require formal dress.
-These might include Chamber of Commerce and other civic or business development meetings, luncheons, and dinners.
+These might include the Chamber of Commerce and other civic or business development meetings, luncheons, and dinners.
 Take your cue from other employees who have attended and be observant at the event.
-Certainly, if you are a speaker at a business event, consider wearing formal dress.
+Certainly, if you are a speaker at a business event, consider wearing formal dress attire.

 No dress code can cover all contingencies so employees must exert a certain amount of judgment in their choice of clothing to wear to work.
-If you experience uncertainty about acceptable casual attire for work, please ask your supervisor or your Human Resources staff.
+If you experience an uncertainty about acceptable casual attire for work, please ask your supervisor or your human resources staff.